patrocinio/r53-arc-iad/README.md

 Back in the Workflow builder, click **Save step**.
 In the **Select a workflow to add steps**, select `Activate us-west-2`.
 Repeat the same process, this time setting the `us-east-1-ARN` as Off and `us-west-2-ARN` as On.

 Click **Save workflows**.

+### Validate workflow

+Go to the [ARC console](https://us-west-2.console.aws.amazon.com/route53recovery/home#/recovery-control/home).
+On the left navigation, select **Routing control**.
+Select the `TicTacToe-ControlPanel`.
+Ensure that the Routing controls have `TicTacToe-Cell2-us-west-2` as On and `TicTacToe-Cell1-us-east-1` os Off.

+Onb the left navigation, select **Region Switch**.
+Select `Tic Tac Toe plan`.
+Click **Execute plan**.

+In the **Select the Region to activate**, choose `us-east-1`.
+Select the checkbox in the Acknowledgement area.
+Click **Start execution**.

+Go to the [ARC console](https://us-west-2.console.aws.amazon.com/route53recovery/home#/recovery-control/home).
+On the left navigation, select **Routing control**.
+Select the `TicTacToe-ControlPanel`.
+Validate that the Routing controls have `TicTacToe-Cell2-us-west-2` as Off and `TicTacToe-Cell1-us-east-1` os On.